The Zacks Rank Explained: How to Find Strong Buy Aerospace Stocks

 Let's take a look at

-Headquartered in Pittsburgh, PA, Howmet Aerospace Inc. provides engineered solutions for customers in the transportation and aerospace (both defense and commercial) industries.
-Notably, it offers forged wheels for commercial use in the transportation industry.
-It also provides aerospace fastening systems, components used in jet engines and structural parts made of titanium used in defense and aerospace applications.
+Headquartered in Fort Collins, CO, Woodward, Inc is an independent designer, manufacturer and service provider of energy control and optimization solutions for the aerospace and industrial markets.

-Two analysts revised their earnings estimate upwards in the last 60 days for fiscal 2025.
-The Zacks Consensus Estimate has increased $0.06 to $3.47 per share.
-HWM boasts an average earnings surprise of 8.8%.
+For fiscal 2025, three analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.07 to $6.28 per share.
+WWD boasts an average earnings surprise of 15.6%.

-Even more impressive, HWM has gained in value over the past four weeks, up 4.3% compared to the S&P 500's gain of 3.9%.
+WWD has been moving higher over the past four weeks as well, up 5.6% compared to the S&P 500's gain of 4%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Howmet should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Woodward should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.